So You’re Going to Law School

 Going to law school is a significant undertaking, but the benefits of becoming a licensed attorney can lead to a rewarding and fulfilling life.
 The application process is often very detailed and requires careful consideration of the details.

 As thousands of students from around the world seek coveted spots at top-tier schools, admissions officers have their work cut out for them.
 They are making decisions about people’s futures and potential earnings.
-For those lucky few who get accepted into these schools, they potentially have a very bright future ahead of them.
+Those lucky few who get accepted into these schools, potentially have a very bright future ahead of them.

 It goes without saying that high scores play a vital role in getting accepted into law school.
 Yet, there is another invaluable part of the application that has a significant part in swaying the admissions pendulum in the applicant’s favor.
 Indeed, it is your story told in the form of a personal statement.

 A personal statement is a concise summary of your life–or a certain aspect of it–expressed in written form.
 This is your opportunity to let the admissions officers know through a show-me approach who you are and why you are asking them to let you into their school.

 When admissions officers review your law school personal statement, they get to learn about you as a person, and not just another potential candidate.
 They want you to explain why you want to go to law school, and why you would be a great candidate for their school.

 They look for themes in your life’s history that include overcoming adversity, blazing a trail, and resilience.

 What is the purpose of a law school personal statement?